How Much Does an Auto Mechanic Make?

 There are a lot of trade schools and programs you can take to learn how to repair and service cars, but not all of them are accredited or get you to a point where you are prepared to get your license or certifications.
 Nearly all dealerships and auto body repair shops prefer technicians to have an ASE (National Institute for Automotive Service Excellence) Certification, and many require it for new hires.
 You could start googling articles online and maybe helping out friends that work on cars, but the best way to go is to get paid to learn.
 That’s right.
-Southern Careers Institute offers an automotive service technician apprenticeship that lets you “Learn While You Earn” with paid, on-the-job training.
+Southern Careers Institute offers an automotive mechanic school and service technician apprenticeship that lets you “Learn While You Earn” with paid, on-the-job training.
 The way it works is through partnerships with dealerships and automotive service companies and an intensive program that can be completed in as little as 9 months.
 See–a little black under the fingernails isn’t so bad if it means it is earning you more green!

 Check out the Automotive Service Technician program page here to learn more about enrollment, or fill out the form to request more info.

 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Automotive Service Technicians and Mechanics, on the Internet at https://www.bls.gov/ooh/installation-maintenance-and-repair/automotive-service-technicians-and-mechanics.htm (visited September 04, 2019).